department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits.md

 ### Am I eligible for education benefits?

-**You may qualify for VA education benefits if you’re the child or spouse of a Servicemember** and one of the below descriptions is true of the Servicemember.
+**You may qualify for VA education benefits (Chapter 35 benefits) if you’re the child or spouse of a Servicemember** and one of the below descriptions is true of the Servicemember.

 **One of these must be true.
 The Servicemember:**